lalopmak/colemak-evil/rationales.md

 v is farther than p from all modifiers [swapped].
 However, when pressing v the pinkie seems to curl to more easily press the shift, suggesting that V is next-most easlily pressed, then C-v.
 By contrast, when moving up to press p, the pinkie is positioned to press C-p, and P seems harder to press at.
 This suggests that v is the better key for using with both modifiers [default].

+Redoing the movement keys
+====

+h and j (scroll up/down) are very common, much moreso than forward/backward char and especially forward/backward word.
+A possible improvement would be to change them to reflect the "browsing" setup:

+scroll up/down - ni
+arrow keys: luye
+forward/backward word: jh

+That way, one would not have to leave the home-row to enact the most common scrolling.

+Against this, one should note that jh are, similarly to undo, "inflated", not used very often in tandem with other keys, but rather "spammed" by a strong finger once the hand position is shifted.
+As of now, I'm inclined to say this is good enough, and ideal in terms of geometric suggestiveness.